-The main goal of "ENTRANSE 2007" Project is to generate new jobs and new enterprises through development of entrepreneurs, enterprises and SME institutions in the Republic of Serbia.
-Target groups are institutions for SME development, entrepreneurs with sound business ideas and SMEs.
-"ENTRANSE 2007" Project defines the following objectives:
+The main goal of ENTRANSE Project is to generate new jobs and new enterprises through development of entrepreneurs, enterprises and SME institutions in the Republic of Serbia.
+ENTRANSE project target groups are institutions for SME development, entrepreneurs with sound business ideas and SMEs.
+Specific Project goals are providing the infrastructure for support to SMEs and entrepreneurs, as well as providing knowledge transfer, monitoring and evaluation of Project activities.
+Basic Project component is establishment and development of pilot Business Incubator Centre Nis and transfer of the experience gained to national level and other incubators in Republic of Serbia.